bsdimp/freebsd-git-docs/faq.md

 rest of the branch is ready (say you noticed an unrelated typo, or fixed an incidental bug).
 You can cherry pick those changes into main, then push to the parent repo.
-Once you've done that, cleanup couldn't be simpler: just `git rebase -i` since it will notice you've done this and omit the common changes automatically (even if you had to change the commit message or tweak the commit slightly).
+Once you've done that, cleanup couldn't be simpler: just `git rebase -i` since Git will notice you've done this and omit the common changes automatically (even if you had to change the commit message or tweak the commit slightly).
 There's no need to switch back to wilma to adjust it: just rebase!